Danielle Stislicki Missing: True Crime Podcast Thoughtfully Covers Michigan Woman’s Mysterious Disappearance

 Podcast host Steven Pacheco talks about how Danielle shared her hopes and dreams for the future with her close friends, not long before she vanished.
 Her friends noted she was talkative and often the life of the party, and that she wanted a little house and fancied the thought of farming.

-The day Danielle, whom Pacheco calls “the beautiful dreamer,” vanished she was planning for the weekend, anticipating a drive to her grandparent’s house on Sunday to decorate for the upcoming holiday festivities.
+The day Danielle, whom Pacheco calls “the beautiful dreamer,” vanished, she was planning for the weekend, anticipating a drive to her grandparent’s house on Sunday to decorate for the upcoming holiday festivities.

 Trace Evidence carefully details the day Danielle vanished, and the subsequent investigation.
 Host Pacheco notes that Floyd Galloway Jr., who would later be named a person of interest in her disappearance, was believed to be one of the last persons to speak with Danielle before she vanished.
 He had worked as a security guard at the building where Danielle was employed.